 Highlights of the curriculum include advanced clinical geriatric and special needs dentistry, interdisciplinary geriatric patient assessment, geriatric dentistry case studies, outreach, and teaching practicum.

 Applicants must hold a D.D.S. or D.M.D. degree from an accredited dental school, be licensed dentists, and meet the admission requirements of the Graduate College.
-Contact the Geriatric and Special Needs Dentistry Program to learn more.
+Contact the Geriatric and Special Needs Dentistry Certificate Program to learn more.